-David Fison (64) was Chief Executive of Skanska UK Plc from 2002 to 2008, part of Skanska, one of the world’s leading construction services groups, and Chief Executive of Geoffrey Osborne Ltd, a family owned construction business, from 2009 to 2015.
+He was Chief Executive of Skanska UK Plc from 2002 to 2008, part of Skanska, one of the world’s leading construction services groups, and Chief Executive of Geoffrey Osborne Ltd, a family owned construction business, from 2009 to 2015.
 He was also a Non-Executive Director of the Olympic Delivery Authority from 2010 to 2015 which was the body responsible for the £7bn of venues and associated infrastructure for the 2012 Olympics.

-Alison FitzGerald, Chief Operating Officer, London City Airport
+Alison FitzGerald, Chief Operating Officer

 Prior to this, Alison was CIO at the Financial Times where she was responsible for both print and digital technology.
-Before joining the FT, Alison spent 16 years at Abbey/Santander where she held a number of Senior Management technology positions.
+Before joining the FT, Alison spent 16 years at Abbey/Santander where she held a number of senior management technology positions.

 She holds a professional Non-Executive Director qualification and has been a Governor on the Board of the University of Bedfordshire since November 2012 where she also chairs the Audit and Risk Committee.

-Richard Hill, Chief Commercial Officer, London City Airport
+Richard Hill, Chief Commercial Officer

-Richard previously worked for over 8 years at British Airways, most recently in the capacity of Finance Director for both BA Gatwick and BA CityFlyer.
-During his time at BA CityFlyer, which operates a network of UK domestic and European routes, Richard oversaw the subsidiary through a period of outstanding 80% growth over the course of 5 years.
-As a qualified Chartered Accountant, Richard also contributed to the successful acquisition and integration of bmi into British Airways, sale of bmi Regional, the merger of merger of BA with Iberia, and the setup of International Airlines Group (IAG).
+Richard previously worked for British Airways for over eight years, most recently in the capacity of Finance Director for both BA Gatwick and BA CityFlyer.
+During his time at BA CityFlyer, which operates a network of UK domestic and European routes, Richard oversaw the subsidiary through a period of outstanding 80% growth over the course of five years.

-Peter Adams, Chief Development Officer, London City Airport
+Peter Adams, Chief Development Officer

-Michael Spiers, Chief People Officer, London City Airport
+Michael Spiers, Chief People Officer

 Michael was appointed Chief People Officer (CPO) at London City Airport in May 2016, having joined the airport as HR Director in May 2013.
 Prior to this he was Head of HR for Nuclear and Renewable Energy at Centrica Energy and also held the role of Head of HR for the Centrica Group.

-Liam McKay, Director of Corporate Affairs , London City Airport
+Liam McKay, Director of Corporate Affairs

 Liam McKay originally joined LCY in 2013, and in 2018 became Director of Corporate Affairs.
 Liam oversees government, business and community relations, communications and policy matters for the airport.